- TechBrollo is a malware that fakes all sorts of alerts so that you access so-called tech support services and pay a fee.

 Unfortunately, the standard uninstallation procedures are not perfect and some files will still reside on your computer, and they may block or clog a future install of the same program.

-The solution is to use a third-party software like the one recommended below that will eliminate absolutely any traces of the program you want to uninstall.
+The solution is to use a dedicated PC cleaning utility that will eliminate absolutely all traces of the program you want to uninstall.

-This tool is quick, light on your system and performs the steps automatically so you won’t bother with any technicalities.
+We recommend CCleaner because quick, light on your system, and performs the steps automatically so you won’t bother with any technicalities.

 6. Remove TechBrolo extensions and add-ons